Built on Meditations, Letters to Lucilius, the Discourses, the Enchiridion, and On Anger. Every quotation cited to book and section.

 It doesn't write your journal, and it doesn't think for you.
 You write; the mentor responds to what you actually wrote, with counsel drawn from his own works, cited, and usually a question back.
 He asks; you reason.
 Everything AI-composed is labeled as AI.

-What will it cost?
+What does it cost?

 Can I cancel anytime?